2000 Years Later: Critical response

-The film was not widely reviewed, but the few reviews were negative.
-Howard Thompson of The New York Times opined: "It doesn't work.
+Howard Thompson of The New York Times opined: "This extremely overcooked satire, which was written, directed and produced by Bert Tenzer, coyly hurls itself at the viewer in a tiresome stream of jump-cut vignettes and brief film clips. ...The whole thing is apparently intended to prove what fools we modern mortals be.
+We'll buy that, but not Mr. Tenzer's frenzied 80-minute format. ...
+It doesn't work.
 The picture simply isn't funny.
 Pat Harrington, Lisa Seagram, John Myhers, Tom Melody and the others strive valiantly for laughs.
 It's a juiceless state of affairs indeed, when two experts like Mr. Thomas and Mr. Horton can't pump in some genuine fun."